 About

-Chiara is a lecturer within the Health Workforce & Systems theme in the School of Health Sciences, and deputy theme lead for the NIHR ARC Wessex Workforce and Health Systems theme.
-Chiara leads a research programme around health workforce wellbeing and performance, with a specific focus on shift patterns and workforce configuration.
+Chiara is an Associate Professor and she leads the Health Workforce & Systems theme in the School of Health Sciences.
+She is deputy theme lead for the NIHR ARC Wessex Workforce and Health Systems theme.
+Chiara leads a research programme around health workforce wellbeing and performance, with a specific focus on work hours and workforce configuration.
 Chiara's expertise lies in analysing workforce routinely collected data from rostering systems.
-She is currently leading a project seeking to understand nurses' preferences and constraints around shift patterns in mental health and community hospitals.
-Her work is supported by NIHR and NIHR ARC Wessex grants.
-Recently, Chiara has been awarded an Academy of Medical Sciences Springboard award.
+Her work is supported by NIHR and ESRC grants, and an Academy of Medical Sciences Springboard award.

 Research